 He has hands-on experience of low-energy building, having renovated an old farmhouse recently, which equips him well to plan a diverse range of events during our festival.
 He’s also a dab hand at upcycling with pallets.

 Jaki joined CAfS in June 2016, and leads communications on all our diverse projects as well as looking after our social media and other online channels.
 Jaki has worked in communications throughout her working life, starting as a reporter in local and regional newspapers before moving into corporate communications.

 She has previously been internal communications manager with the City of London Police, Metropolitan Police Service and Lancashire County Council before moving to Cumbria.
 Since coming to the county, she has been running her own communications consultancy, mainly supporting charities and civic organisations.

 She’s a volunteer with Penrith Action for Community Transition and the Penrith and Eden District Freegle group.

-Gemma is currently helping to coordinate our LEAP energy advice and draughtproofing service and setting up our new Cold to Cosy Homes scheme.
+Gemma supports our domestic energy team with delivering our energy advice and draughtproofing services, including LEAP and our Cold to Cosy Homes scheme.

 She supports all our project managers with delivering their wide range of activities – from liaising with customers, to reporting and analysis and everything in between.